List of competitive Counter-Strike maps

 Counter-Strike 2, and its predecessor Counter-Strike: Global Offensive, are first-person shooter games developed by Valve Corporation in the Counter-Strike series.
 The franchise has a very large competitive scene, which has received large media coverage.
 As a result, the games' multiplayer maps have longstanding legacies within the series, with some becoming significant to the first-person shooter genre as a whole.

 Traditional gameplay of Counter-Strike features two teams, the Terrorists and Counter-Terrorists, fighting for control of a map while trying to fulfill their respective objectives.
 In Counter-Strike esports, the goal of the Terrorist team is to either kill all Counter-Terrorists or plant and detonate a bomb at a bomb site within the map, and the goal of the Counter-Terrorist team is to prevent the bomb plant, kill all Terrorists, or defuse the bomb.

 This article serves as a list of maps featured in Counter-Strike: Global Offensive and Counter-Strike 2 that have established notability in the first-person shooter genre or in the games' competitive scenes.

 Competitive maps

 Different game modes have separate map pools, but Valve designates a group of seven as the "Active Duty" pool.
 Such maps are considered the most balanced and competitive by Valve and were used in nearly all competitive Counter-Strike esports tournaments, as well as the Premier matchmaking mode.
 The group of seven are chosen from a wider set of maps, with some community-created maps and some designed by Valve.

 The list of Active Duty maps changes occasionally, generally by replacing one map at a time.
 Maps such as Dust II have been added, removed, and added back again.

-As of July 2025, the seven Active Duty maps in Counter-Strike 2 are Ancient, Dust II, Inferno, Mirage, Nuke, Overpass and Train.
+As of July 2026, the seven Active Duty maps in Counter-Strike 2 are Ancient, Anubis, Cache, Dust II, Inferno, Mirage and Nuke.